seraogianluca/IR2/Marketing/BOZZAMarketingPlan.md

 The most common of business methods,SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
 This method identifies and plots all of the internal and external factors that may have either a positive or negative impact on the strategy.

-## Strengths:
-- Brand reputation
-- High quality
-- Top design, it is not a product to hide, is something to show to define more your status
-- Top sensors, software
-- Constant commitment to innovation
-- Relationships with leading global robotic institutes

-## Weakness:
-- High price
-- Only italian national store, and european
-- Final price depends also on meccanical parts suppliers costs
-- No own production
-- Low variety of product choices

-## Opportunities:
-- Collaboration with more institutes
-- Global market growth
-- With the new feeedbakc aggregator-> more agile aprocach, more feedback from customersz
-- Start own supplier products production

-## Threats:
-- huge amount of competitors
-- imitators of the products

 ## 3.3  PESTE Analysis